Dan Cole (rugby union): England

 Cole was taken on the 2010 summer tour of Australia and played in both matches.
 Although England lost the first game, Cole put in a strong performance which saw the England scrum gain an unprecedented two penalty tries.
 The second Test saw England beat Australia 20–21.
 He was a member of the side that won the 2011 Six Nations Championship missing out on a grand slam with defeat in the final round against Ireland.
 He was included in the squad for the 2011 Rugby World Cup and started in their quarter-final elimination against France.

 Cole won his fiftieth cap in the final round of the 2015 Six Nations Championship against France as England finished runners up in the tournament.
 He was included in Stuart Lancaster's 31-man squad for the 2015 Rugby World Cup and went on to start in all four of their pool games as the hosts failed to reach the knock out phase.

 Cole was included in new coach Eddie Jones's 31-man squad for the 2016 Six Nations and scored a try in the final game against France as England completed the grand slam.
 Cole was included in the 2016 tour of Australia; he played in the one-off test against Wales at Twickenham, which also saw a debut for Leicester teammate Ellis Genge, and started in all three tests in Australia.
 Cole scored a try in the final test of the series in which England whitewashed the Wallabies for the first time.
 The following year saw Cole score a try against Italy during the 2017 Six Nations Championship as the team eventually retained their title missing out on a consecutive grand slam with defeat in the final game away to Ireland which also brought an end to a record equalling eighteen successive Test victories.

 Although Cole was dropped from England's international team at the end of 2018, a resurgence in form saw him re-selected for the 2019 Six Nations Championship.
 Cole's continued good form saw him chosen for the 2019 Rugby World Cup, for what would be his third Rugby World Cup.
 On 26 September 2019, in a World Cup pool match against the United States, Cole became England's joint-third highest capped player with 91 international appearances.
 In the World Cup final starter Kyle Sinckler was knocked unconscious after two minutes and replaced by Cole for the remainder of the game as England were defeated by South Africa to finish runners up.

+On 7 August 2023, Cole was named in England's squad for the 2023 Rugby World Cup.